MRC-Epid-it24/intake24/docs/admin/localization/languages.md

 In `translations` section, there is a `synchronization` button on top of the list of translations, which triggers the synchronization for particular file.

-Also there a system-level job `SyncLanguageTranslations` that can be triggered to update all language translations to up-to-date structure.
+Also there a system-level job `LanguageTranslationsSync` that can be triggered to update all language translations to up-to-date structure.

 :::warning Built-in translations updates